Summer Courses

 Required text: Shakespeare’s The Tempest.
 Download a free copy here.

-Academy for Classical Teachers – June 2024
+Academy for Classical Teachers – June/July 2025

 The Academy for Classical Teachers (ACT) provides online enrichment for classical teachers who seek to teach in their classrooms according to the principles of a traditional Liberal Arts Education.
 ACT is a collaborative initiative of Great Hearts Academies and our partner institutions in both higher education and classical K-12.
 This year’s courses are designed to help teachers dive deeply into content, with an eye toward both theory and practice.
 Faculty are drawn from our friends in higher education, expert teachers, and scholars who have chosen to teach within the public K-12 arena because of the unique opportunities it affords.